How the Fauteuil à Dossier Basculant (LC1) Combines Aesthetics and Comfort

 In the 1920s and 1930s, tubular steel furniture was a revolution in furniture design.
 It was the result of the emerging modern movement at that time and the influence of the Bauhaus.
 There too, several models were created, such as the Model B3 by Marcel Breuer.
 Tubular steel furniture was very popular due to its simplicity, durability, and lightness.

 Born from an in-depth study of human posture, LC1 was designed to provide maximum comfort thanks to its movable backrest.
 The reduced design language of the chair is characterized by the chrome-plated steel frame and a slightly inclined, leather-covered seat.
 The two armrests are made of sturdy leather straps.
 The movable backrest can be individually adjusted to promote the natural inclination of the body.
-The leather covering is held by steel springs.
+Steel springs hold the leather covering.

 In designing it, the three drew inspiration from the basic principles of colonial-era chairs.
 This balance between form and function reflects the design ethos of Le Corbusier and his partners: the pursuit of furniture that fits in with their living spaces and fills them with meaning.